 Caring for your Precious Jewels

-You may have just one piece or a vast collection of jewels whatever you have you love your prized jewellery finds, and therefore will want to preserve their beauty as best we can for all to see and to be able to pass down as heirlooms.
+You may have just one piece or a vast collection of jewels.
+Whatever you have you love your prized jewellery finds.
+Therefore you will want to preserve their beauty as best you can, for all to see and to be able to pass down as heirlooms to friends and family.
 Therefore vintage jewellery care is of the utmost importance.

 Here are a few things you need to remember:

-- NEVER submerge or spray rhinestones (foil backed stones) in any liquid
+NEVER submerge in any liquid or spray rhinestones (foil backed stones).

-- Ensure you are gentle when cleaning your jewellery, be aware that Aurora Borealis stones are easily scratched.
+Ensure you are gentle when cleaning your jewellery, be aware that Aurora Borealis stones are easily scratched and the claws can sometimes catch and be easily opened.

-- Store your pieces separately from other costume/silver or gold jewellery.
-(Different Metals often react with each other, also glass and hard metals will lead to rubbed or scratched glass stones).
+Store your pieces separately from other costume/silver or gold jewellery.
+Different metals often react with each other, also glass and hard metals will lead to rubbed or scratched stones.

-- Temperature changes can affect the glue which may lead to stones falling out.
+Temperature changes can affect the glue over time which may lead to stones falling out.

-- Always ensure when wearing body lotions or perfume that your skin is dry before putting your jewellery on.
-Never spray on perfume while wearing your jewels.
+Always ensure when wearing body lotions or perfume that your skin is dry before putting your jewellery on.
+Never spray on perfume while wearing your jewellery.

-- Where brooches are worn as pendants ensure that the roller catch on the pin is completely set at closed, place a little piece of blue tack around it so it doesn’t move while wearing.
+Where brooches are worn as pendants ensure that the roller catch on the pin is completely set at closed.
+Place a little piece of blue tack around the catch so it doesn’t move while wearing.
 Always attach the brooch to the chain by placing the pin clasp end pointing downwards.
 If the brooch did come undone you are more likely to catch it and stop it from falling.

-- Take good care of your precious vintage jewels and preserve them for the next generation to love.
-Doing this will preserve the world’s History as we cannot bring back the great designers of the past like, Judy Lee, Miriam Haskell, Albert Weiss, Hartnell, Jacob Bengel, Neiger Brothers, or any of the thousands of talented designers from eras gone by.
+Take good care of your precious vintage jewellery and preserve them for the next generation to love.
+Doing this will preserve the world’s History, as we cannot bring back the great designers of the past like, Judy Lee, Miriam Haskell, Albert Weiss, Hartnell, Jacob Bengel, Neiger Brothers, Louis Rousselet, or any of the thousands of talented designers from eras gone by.